By 37Design |

 As your library grows into the thousands of items, the grid view can become sluggish.
 Solutions:

-- Switch to list view — it loads faster than grid view because it does not render thumbnail images inline
+• Switch to list view.
+It loads faster than grid view because it does not render thumbnail images inline.

-- Increase server resources — the Media Library makes database queries for every displayed item.
+• The Media Library makes database queries for every displayed item.
 More PHP memory and a faster database help.

 Regenerating Thumbnails